 I Timothy 3:6, in giving the qualifications for elders in the church, Paul says you must not appoint a new convert as an elder in the church.
 Why not?
 He says, “so that he will not become conceited and fall into the condemnation incurred by the devil.”
 Rising quickly to a position over others, to a position of honor, is another circumstance in which it would be very easy to think too highly of yourself.

 I Corinthians 8:1, “Knowledge makes arrogant, but love edifies.”
-Or at least very often knowledge make arrogant.
+Or at least, very often, knowledge makes arrogant.
 For some reason when we know stuff that others do not know we tend to feel superior to them.

 II Corinthians 12:7 Paul said, “Because of the surpassing greatness of the revelations [Paul talking about how the Lord showed things to him that were not shown to other people, how he was even caught to the third heaven and to paradise and heard inexpressible words which a man is not permitted to speak.
 Paul was given insight and knowledge into spiritual things like no other.
 And he says], for this reason, to keep me from exalting myself, there was given me a thorn in the flesh, a messenger of Satan to torment me – to keep me from exalting myself!”
 See, whenever we’re blessed with good things, if we have knowledge or talent or wealth or anything like that, there’s a great danger of pride.
 So God let Satan afflict Paul with this problem he calls a thorn in the flesh, whatever it was, to keep him humble.

 Well, I know that some of us have high paying jobs.
-Some of us drive pretty nice cars I saw out in the parking lot.
+Some of us drive pretty nice cars.
 Some of us have a lot of property and our own business and people underneath us in the work place.
 I know that there is a lot of talent among us, musical talent, woodworking talents, artistic talents.
 Some of you young people I know have great athletic strength and skill and endurance.
 We have a lot of teaching talent here.
-And we have some very educated people here, some even with degrees in theology or something Bible related.
+And we have some very educated people here, some even with degrees in theology, or something Bible related.
 And we also believe that we have friendship with God.
-I think if Moses were here today he would say “Be very very careful that you don’t become proud because of what you have or what you can do or what you know or who you are.”
+I think if Moses were here today he would say “Be very, very careful that you don’t become proud because of what you have or what you can do or what you know or who you are.”